libriscv/docs/docs/godot_docs/cmake.md

 https://github.com/libriscv/godot-sandbox/tree/main/program/cpp/api

 Adding the API path to your workspace should give you access to the C++ API.

+The API has a run-time generated portion that is auto-created when saving in the editor.
+It can also be created manually from GDScript:

 ## Automatic building (Linux)